The sun ate the sky as if it had starved for a millennium, cutting the afternoon into slithers of topaz semi-darkness.

 “I will not kill a dragon,” said the Prince, to the elf-witch, as they approached the cavemouth by the sea.
-“If that is what lies here then we will leave this quest to some other party.”
+“If that is what lies here, then we will leave this quest to some other party.”

 “Why?” asked Laelin.
 “One death is as good as another.
 What difference does it make what beast falls to your sword?”

-“Because,” said Sy, as the vast horse named Devil shied and grunted at the strangeness of sand beneath him, “of all the things I am, I will not be a hypocrite, as well.”
+“Because,” said Sy, as the vast horse named Devil shied and grunted at the strangeness of the sand beneath him, “of all the things that I am, I will not be a hypocrite, as well.”

 The two steeds, white and black, slender and mountainous, wove across the slippery dune, approaching the lip of rock jutting out of the hillside.

 “You see yourself as a dragon, then?” asked the elf, her pretty head tilted in curiosity.
 “Not a human, cursed?”

 “And if the spell on you is lifted, what then?”

 The Prince shuddered, and across her she felt a shadow- not from the clouds, nor any source of light, born only of a grim certainty, raising its blind head.

 “There is only one way to break my curse,” Sy muttered, “and I will not bow to it, even in the moments before I slay its maker.
 My mother, my sisters: they all made the pilgrimage, and waived their suffering.
 I cannot.
 I will not.”